 Le Dauphin Montréal Centre-Ville

-Montreal city tours, guided sightseeing tours, ice wine tours, helicopter tours, and numerous day trips from Montreal are just some of the ways to make things a little bit easier on your one day in Montreal or, alternatively, to switch it up in case you decide to stay for a while longer.
-Of course, there are options for every budget, from free walking tours to the exclusive Pink Cadillac Sightseeing tour of the city.
+Montreal city tours, guided sightseeing tours, ice wine tours, helicopter tours, and numerous day trips from Montreal are just some of the ways to make things a little bit easier when exploring here.
+They are also a great way to switch it up in case you decide to stay for a while longer.
+There are options for every budget, from free walking tours to the exclusive Pink Cadillac Sightseeing tour of the city.

 Mid-range options include the private boat tour on the St-Lawrence river at the old port of Montreal, the Laurentian Mountains Day Trip From Montreal, and the Small-Group Quebec Wine Tour from Montreal with Gourmet Lunch or Cheese Tasting.